 The 1970's began with the Town of Rotterdam's Sesquicentennial.
 The completion of an addition to our fire station, the combination of two apparatus bay doors to have a large overhead apparatus door, and the fire district's purchase of a new 1972 Mack Fire Engine having a 1250 gpm pump, 250 gallon booster tank, jump seats with air packs, and 4 inch hose replaced the 1942 Dodge pumper.
 During the 1970's, 4 inch hose replaced the double 2 1/2 inch supply hose lines on our supply and attack engines.
 Our fire district continued to grow with the opening of the Rotterdam Mall in the mid 1970's.
 The members of the fire company built a fire fighting brush truck from a military 2 1/2 ton, 10 wheel drive truck in 1977.
 During the late 1970's the Rescue Squad began extensive heavy rescue training, By the end of the 1970's three quarters of the fire company were trained with an expertise for heavy rescue and vehicle extrication.

 1980 began with our Rescue Squad merging with the South Schenectady Hose Company's Ambulance Corps to form the Rotterdam Volunteer Emergency Medical Corps.
 An automatic daytime mutual aid response from Carman, Pine Grove and South Schenectady Fire Departments was devised in 1981 to assure availability of fire fighting equipment and personnel during the critical first working shift hours.
 Our 1957 Mack Fire Engine was replaced with a new 1982 Ward-79 Fire Engine having a 1250 gpm pump, 500 gallon booster tank, 20 gallon foam tank, top mounted pump panel, jump seats with air packs, and a deck gun.
 Also in 1982 a centralized dispatching program was devised.
 On January 18th, 1988, Rotterdam Fire District 2 experienced a tragedy no fire department ever wants to experience.
 After a working structure fire, while crews were cleaning up at the fire house, Captain Duane Ahl suffered a heart attack and passed away.
 This remains the only Line of Duty death in Rotterdam Fire District 2 history.
 Duane Ahl was a beloved member of the fire company, and will never be forgotten.
+The 1980's ended with a new addition being added to the fire house in 1989.

 In the 1990's there was no exception with continued growth.
 1992 saw the arrival of two new apparatus, a 1992 Pierce Lance pumper with a 1500 gpm pump, 750 gallon tank, and an all enclosed 6 man cab, replaced the 1956 Mack Fire Engine.
 Also purchased was a 1992 Pierce Lance 12-man cab Heavy Rescue Truck, which replaced the 1966 Gerstenslager Rescue Truck.
 With the arrival of these apparatus, and following safety regulations, we stopped firefighters from riding the rear steps of trucks.
 Purchased in 1994 was the first official Chiefs vehicle, a 1994 Jeep Cherokee.
 In 1997, a Pierce Saber pumper with a 1500 gpm pump, 750 gallon booster tank, and an all enclosed 6 man cab was purchased and replaced the 1982 Ward-79 pumper.